Image

 Come to us or we travel to you for both human and pet cpr and first aid classes.
 Learn first aid skills, choking, what to do for bleeding, heat related illness, poisoning and more.

-Frequently Asked Questions
+Frequently Asked Questions about our Pet Classes

 You’ll learn emergency skills such as what to do if your pet has a seizure, suffers an electric shock, is injured in a car accident or ingests poison.
 You’ll also be trained to administer CPR if your pet stops breathing (yes, you can give a dog or cat mouth-to-mouth — really mouth-to-nose in this case — and yes, we practiced on dog and cat dummies).
 You will also learn Dog, cat and puppy cpr and choking, Cuts and bleeding - Poisoning - Drowning - Rescue Breathing and CPR - Simple Medication Administration - Fractures and Sprains - Animal Bites or Insect Stings - Burns or Severe Cold injuries and more.